tiktop101/CC-DirectGPU-Mod/README.md

 gpu.updateDisplay(display)

 print("Draw on the monitor!
-Press Ctrl+T to exit")
+Press Ctrl+T to exit") print("Close this terminal and click the monitor blocks")

 local lastX, lastY = nil, nil
 local running = true

 parallel.waitForAny(
+    -- Event loop
     function()
         while running do
             if gpu.hasEvents(display) then